chaosnative/chaosctl/README.md

 The chaosctl CLI requires the following things:

-- kubeconfig - chaosctl needs the kubeconfig of the k8s cluster where we need to connect CLC agents.
+- kubeconfig - chaosctl needs the kubeconfig of the k8s cluster where we need to connect CLC chaos delegates.
 The CLI currently uses the default path of kubeconfig i.e. `~/.kube/config`.
 - kubectl- chaosctl is using kubectl under the hood to apply the manifest.
 To install kubectl, follow:  [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)